aws-samples/eks-automated-multiaz-floating-ip/README.md

 This container reads configurations from a configmap (vipmanager-config), below are the description and creation command

 EX:
-  Intf1Peers: "10.10.10.48,10.0.0.0/24"
-  Intf2Peers: "192.168.1.204"
-  VPCRTTag: "ALL"
   RunAsSidecar: "False"
+  UseSBR: "True"
   SubnetBasedLoopbacks: "False"

-Intf1Peers --> This represents the peer network/hosts/clients communication with the 1st interface(net1/eth1) of the Multus pod

-Intf2Peers --> This represents the peer network/hosts/clients communication with the 2nd interface(net2/eth2) of the Multus pod.
-(Optional if you don’t have 2nd interface peers)

-VPCRTTag --> This config represents the TAGs on the vpc routing table, to select and update the routes.
-If absent or "ALL" value is provided then all the routing tables in that VPC are updated with the routes.
+  Intf1Peers: "11.0.0.0/8"
+  Intf2Peers: "20.0.0.0/8"
+  VPCRTTag: "ALL"

 RunAsSidecar --> This config indicates whether this container has to run as initContainer (False) or as a sidecar (True).

+UseSBR --> This config indicates whether you want to define source based routing for your multus interfaces (net1,net2). if you enable it (True), then you dont need to add static routes for your peers (Intf1Peers, Intf2Peers) as it adds default route for each interface to reply from that interface. if you disable it (False) then your multus interfaces would need the static routes to respond to incoming traffic from peers(Intf1Peers, Intf2Peers)

 SubnetBasedLoopbacks --> This config is to indicate, if pattern 1 (non-vpc IP addresses are used for multus) or pattern 2 (VPC IP addresses used for multus).
 For pattern 1 set as False, and for pattern 2 set True.

+Intf1Peers --> This represents the peer network/hosts communicating with the 1st interface(net1/eth1) of the Multus pod

+Intf2Peers --> This represents the peer network/hosts communicating with the 2nd interface(net2/eth2) of the Multus pod.

+VPCRTTag --> This config represents the TAGs on the vpc routing table, to select and update the routes.
+If absent or "ALL" value is provided then all the routing tables in that VPC are updated with the routes.

 ```
 kubectl apply -f vipmanager-cm.yaml